Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 ### Credits
 #### Content-Media-Inspiration
-* My inspiration was a mixture of codeinstitute, youtube two youtubers inparticular and my personal view on how I wanted it to look.
+* My inspiration was a mixture of alot of games I have seen both online on youtube and on the forum slack.

 #### Images
 * The Images I obtained are from google images and flipped to get the mirror image for the comuter side via [onlinepngtools](https://onlinepngtools.com/flip-png-horizontally) This site became a saviour of mine as its quick and easy .
 I'd spent a number of hours in paint flipping but losing transparancy when doing so .